flynx/XMPGen/README.rst

 ---------

-The data the script uses and its behaviur is fully configurable.
+The data the script uses and its behavior is fully configurable.

 Here is the current command-line reference::